pds-nyu-idm-cc/DM-GY-6063-Creative-Coding-Spring-2019-Stearns/wk08/HomeWork-WK08.md

 1. A statement of what you are making/creating/building
 2. Research into similar projects, topics, theories, your subject
 3. A Plan on what you need to do in order to make a working interactive prototype in Processing or P5.js

-You need to:

-1. Post your daily progress to github.
+4. Posted your daily progress to github (repo AND wiki).
 Work from your student_work folder if necessary.

-2. Ask questions of your classmates on Slack.
-You should have both the desktop app and the mobile app setup.
-3. Come to me for conceptual and project management advice/guidance.
-4. Make use of the TA for technical.
+You need to complete your Mid Term Project and be ready to present and give feedback.

 ### How am I evaluating the Projects?